Accounting system for small businesses: types and setup

 Cash accounting records transactions only when money changes hands.
 You track income when customers pay you and expenses when you pay bills.

-- Benefits: easier to understand, matches your actual cash flow
+- Key benefit: Easier to understand and matches your actual cash flow

 Accrual accounting records transactions when they happen, regardless of payment timing.
 You track income when you send invoices and expenses when you receive bills.

-- Benefits: more accurate picture of business performance and profitability
+- Key benefit: More accurate picture of business performance and profitability

 What is a general ledger?